thesephist/shelf.page/FEEDBACK.md

 - Documentation about `data-*`
     - This was honestly pretty tough to figure out from documentation.
     - I was thinking "I need this piece of data on the page to have this behavior.
 What collection of tags do I need?" and the documentation wasn't very helpful.
+- Occasionally Remake would throw an error (Unhandled Promise Rejection) and it would hang the following requests for pages.
+Maybe just restart Remake in this case automatically or catch it earlier?
+- **BUG**: If the user data isn't in the correct schema and causes a template error, sometimes (not sure if always, but could be) causes a completely indecipherable error and hangs pageload.
+    - It seems like I got into this state because I accidentally misused a `data-o-type` directive and said `object` where I should have said `list`, or something like that, and it really broke the DB.
+    - When I set a wrong data attribute like this, it's really hard to understand where my mental model doesn't align with what Remake sees, so debugging is a chore and gets frustrating very quickly.
+I just end up putting weird `data-l-` attributes in plausible places in DOM and testing things until it doesn't destroy the database.
+    - Still not really sure where `data-o-type=`'s and `data-o-key`'s should go, even though I've gotten it so far with trial and error.

 ## Feature set